dzsquared/query-editor-boost/README.md

 ### Uninstalling?
 I'm sad to see you go, but before you uninstall I recommended running the command "QE Boost: Reset Dashboard Shortcuts".
 This will re-add the original *New Query* button to the server and database dashboards.

+## Extension Settings

+This extension contributes the following settings:

+* `newquerytemplate.DefaultQueryTemplate`: the default new query template, an array of strings

 # Features